-First, I would like to make it clear that I am not equating the theft of mangoes with the violation of women’s bodies.
+First, I am not conflating the theft of a mango with the physical violation of a woman.
 For reasoning sake, I am offering an example relevant to “our culture” (a term which has been circulating more frequently these days).
 “Our culture” is fluid, not fixed.
-Sadly, when this word is operationalised, many deploy the term to protect the status quo rather than expand human freedoms and the “freeing up” of our people.
+Culture is always changing.
+Sadly, when this phrase is operationalised, many deploy the term to protect the status quo rather than expand human freedoms and the “freeing up” of our people.

-In conversation with some bredrin of mine, who failed to appreciate the significance of a legal framework to address sexual harassment and violence – not anti-wining laws – I gave this example:
+In conversation with some bredren who failed to appreciate the significance of a legal framework to address sexual harassment and violence – not “anti-wining laws” – I gave this example:

 Just because you walk into people’s backyards in your community and thief mango casually, or jump a wall and grab 5 Starch and 6 Julie mango, that never belonged to you, you don’t have the right to thief someone else’s mango in another community.
-More, if someone complains “you thiefin my mango”, calling the person “too sensitive” or misunderstanding your intentions, really do not matter.
+And, if someone complains “you thiefin my mango,” calling the person “too sensitive” really does not hold weight.

 If something is given to you, it is not stolen.
 Likewise, there should be no thiefin’ of any wines in a fete.
 A wine is not yours to take, it must be given.
 This is hard to understand when both male and female soca artistes for decades have sung about “thiefin’ a wine”.

-Some women, of course, will proclaim that they wine of everyone and anyone can be their target.
-Yes famalay, that is about your availability and open consent, which does not speak to other women’s desires.
-The truth is that there is no consent declaration form before a fete.
-And women and men in parties are not service providers of enjoyment.
-For each person you approach, you need to gain their consent to dance with them, each time.
+Some women, of course, will proclaim that they wine on everyone and anyone can be their wining partner.
+Yes famalay, that is about your availability and open consent, which does not speak to all women’s desires.
+The truth is that there is no consent declaration form before or during a fete.
+And, women and men in parties are not service providers of your enjoyment.
+For each person you approach, you need to gain their consent to dance with them.
+Each time.

 Fellas, big man ting, we need to learn how to take a brace.
 A 3.5 brace per fete average is a good performance in your lifetime.
 A brace is not a disrespect, it’s a brace.
 Ease up.

 And yes, some women have over done it and throw themselves recklessly at men.
-In a fete, a woman jumped on me and buss my lip.
+In a fete, a woman jumped on me and buss my lip already.
 Crazy.
 And I was turning her down all the time.
 Under the influence of alcohol, she just went all out.
-That means for men, we need to create an environment for a man to feel comfortable to decline unwanted advances by women without others judging him as “less of a man” or “against de culture”.
-At the same time, we should never encourage violent responses to women when they sexually harass us.
+That means for men, we need to create an environment for a man to feel comfortable to decline unwanted advances by women without others judging him as “less of a man” or “against de culture.”
+At the same time, we should never encourage violence, even as people sexually harass us.

 The wine belongs to the winer – not Trinidad and Tobago, not carnival, not our culture, not a man.